4Dmu/StickyNotes/README.md

 # StickyNotes

-A simple clone of microsofts windows 11 sticky notes app.
+A simple clone of microsoft's windows 11 sticky notes app.